Yui-H8/Datacamp/Theory_LLMOps Concepts.md

 *Nicely done!
 You've honed your ability to choose between open source and proprietary options, a crucial aspect of the LLM application lifecycle.*

 ### Selecting the right base model
+Identify the primary factors to consider when selecting a base model.
+Select the four answers that apply.